isaacbernat/presentations/optimise/final.md

 - Exponentiation is generic and expensive.
 - Squaring is specific and cheap.
 - We can see the difference in CPython bytecode (more on that later)
+- Peephole usually consists on replacing a few instructions for equivalent ones that are cheaper for a given architecture (e.g. `y = x * 15` -> `y = (x << 4) - x`)
+- Strength reduction is a more generic name for a process of replacing expensive operations for equivalent ones that are cheaper, but that usually involves transforming nested loops, looking at induction variables and invariants.

 ---